YedukrishnanTY/Koa/README.md

-# **Koa – Personal Expense & Subscription Tracker**
+# **Ten – Personal Expense & Subscription Tracker**

-**Koa** is a reliable and intuitive application designed to help you clearly log, categorize, and understand your personal spending.
+**Ten** is a reliable and intuitive application designed to help you clearly log, categorize, and understand your personal spending.

 ## **✨ Features**